jotasprout/jotasprout.github.io-OLD/_posts/2017-08-03-A-is-for-Apache.markdown

 Start apache and tell it to start upon boot
 `sudo systemctl start httpd
 sudo systemctl enable httpd`

+Do I also have to do the following?
+What's the difference?
+DigitalOcean is one tutorial that has these instead.
+`systemctl start httpd.service
+systemctl enable httpd.service`

 Let's test it
 `sudo systemctl status httpd`